Geraint Jennings

-Geraint Jennings (born 13 May 1966) is a Jersey,UK member of Municipality of St Helier and linguist.
+Geraint Jennings (born 13 May 1966) is a Jersey, UK member of Municipality of St Helier and linguist.

 Biography

 Jennings was born in Saint Helier, Jersey.
 He was educated at Victoria College Preparatory and Christ's Hospital.
-He graduated from University College, Oxford with a Master of Arts (Oxon) in Modern Languages.
+He graduated from University College, Oxford with a Master of Arts in Modern Languages.
 Further studies include a Licenciate Diploma in TESOL from Trinity College, London.
 He is fluent in Russian.
 His interests include art and illustration.
-He is the Procureur du Bien Public for the parish of St Helier.
+He is the procureur du bien public for the parish of St Helier.

 Jèrriais

 He is a teacher of Jèrriais and strongly active in the Société Jersiaise, which is a group dedicated to maintaining Jersey's language, history and culture.

 He created Les Pages Jèrriaises, and currently maintains them.
 He is the resident Jèrriais reporter for the Jersey Evening Post and Parish Matters.

 In 2007, he won first place "for the best short story in Norman" at the Fête Nouormande in Bricquebec for his story entitled "La frontchièthe".
 He won first place again in 2008 for his story entitled "Feu et feunmée".

 He has worked on the translation of Lewis Carroll's story Alice's Adventures in Wonderland, which was published in 2012, as L'Travèrs Du Mitheux Et Chein Qu'Alice Y Dêmuchit.